Lockheed Martin’s Response to COVID-19

 Frequently Asked Questions

 National security never stops and Lockheed Martin plays an essential role in the national security industrial base, supporting the critical missions of our customers in the United States and abroad.
 We are working directly with and monitoring in real time the steps taken by federal, state and local officials to minimize the spread of Coronavirus (COVID-19).
-We continue to use best practices to mitigate risks and protect the health and well-being of our employees and partners, while ensuring we meet our commitments to national security.
+We continue to follow U.S. Centers for Disease Control and Prevention (CDC) guidance, and use best practices to mitigate risks and protect the health and well-being of our employees and partners, while ensuring we meet our commitments to national security.

 Q: What procedures do you have in place to maintain the health and safety of your employees?